 Additionally, in numerous places around the world, cultural and religious values exist that seek to restrain the consumer society.
 For example, Buddhism teaches a "middle path" that emphasizes material simplicity, nonviolence, and inner peace.
 Even in the United States, some Americans are motivated to lower their consumption levels with the goal of reducing environmental impacts and focusing more on social connections.
-In this section, we discuss some social aspects that influence consumer behavior.
+But overall, an increasing share of humanity aspires to a consumerist lifestyle, with widespread social implications.
+In this section we explore the social aspects of consumption.